jianyangqt/osca_doc/md/4orm.md

 **\--orm-alg** specifies the algorithm to estimate the ORM.
-1 for standardized data of each probe, 2 for centred data of each probe and 3 for standardized data of each individual.
+1 for standardized data of each probe, 2 for centred data of each probe and 3 for iteratively standardizing probes and individuals.
 The default option is 1.

 Note that although we describe the options above using DNA methylation